Age Grade Rugby

 - The application should be signed by an authorised officer of the club, being either the Secretary, Chairman or President.

-- Applications for consent should be submitted no later than 21 days before the tour commences.
+- Applications for consent should be submitted no later than one month before the tour commences.

 - Clubs should ensure they are aware of differences in approach to rugby particularly in overseas clubs.
 For instance this might include any potential law variations or different age bandings.
 Clubs should also ensure they communicate with the opposition to ensure a balanced and safe match.
 This should be considered in the risk assessment.